 19. Occupancy Tax

-In some states, a tax comparable to sales tax is collected on rental amounts.
+A tax comparable to sales tax is collected on rental amounts in some states.
 This is more often done in states where short-term rentals are popular.
 Arizona, Florida, and New Jersey are three examples of such states.
 If you’re charged an occupancy-like tax, then you can deduct the amount you pay.
 Keep in mind, though, that the tax will vary from state to state and from local jurisdictions as well

-You can depreciate the cost of a business vehicle, but the actual vehicle’s upkeep can be deducted the year the upkeep is performed.
-And, as you already know, transportation can be deducted using the standard mileage rate.
+A real estate professional can depreciate a business vehicle’s cost, but the actual vehicle’s upkeep can be deducted the year the upkeep is performed.
+And, as you already know, travel expenses can be deducted using the standard mileage rate.

 Any form of advertising you use can be written off.
 This includes mailers, newspapers, online ads, and radio.
-Although, printed rental ads have much more limited reach than online ads.
+Remember that even if you know how to write a great rental listing, printed rental ads have much more limited reach than online ads.

 23. Start-up expenses

 Start-up expenses are any expenses that are spent before a business begins.
 Were your business already running, there’s a good chance your startup expense would just be an operating expense.
-Although, what makes start-up expenses differently is that they can’t be automatically deducted in just one year.
+Although, what makes start-up expenses different is that they can’t be automatically deducted in just one year.
 That’s because a start-up expense is a capital expense, which will benefit you for more than one year.
-In your first year, you can deduct upwards of $5,000 as a startup expense.
+You can deduct upwards of $5,000 as a startup expense in your first year.

 Is there a Tax Limit on Loss?

-There’s a $25,000 limit on losses if you or your spouse are active participants in the passive real estate business.
-If, however, your losses exceed $25,000 then you can deduct the remainder the following year.
+There’s a $25,000 limit on losses.
+If, however, your losses exceed $25,000, then you can deduct the remainder the following year.
 You can keep doing this every year until you sell your property, and then you can recapture the sum of your unused losses against the profits you make from the sale.

-Now that you know all the deductions you can make as a landlord investing in rental properties should appear more manageable.
-There’s, even more, to learn about how rental property income and sales are taxed, which makes investment simultaneously easier and harder.
+Now that you know how to shrink your tax bill as a landlord generating passive income with rental properties should appear more manageable.
+There’s even more to learn about how rental property income and sales are taxed, making investment simultaneously easier and more challenging.
 Harder because taxes require effort to file, but easier because there are so many opportunities to save money!